quisquous/cactbot/docs/LogGuide.md

 This line is always output for a given StartsUsing cast.

-If the ability is non-targeted or actor-targeted, then `x`/`y`/`z`/`heading` will be the source actor's position data.
+If the ability is non-targeted, `x`/`y`/`z`/`heading` will be the source actor's position and heading data.

+If the ability is actor-targeted, then `x`/`y`/`z` will be the target actor's current position, and `heading` will be the angle from the source actor to the target actor.

-If the ability targets the ground, then `x`/`y`/`z`/`heading` be the position data for the target location.
-If the ability starts at the caster and targets a direction (such as line/cone AoEs), then the `x/y/z` will be the source actor's position, while `heading` is the direction in which the ability was cast.
+If the ability purely targets the ground (such as BLU Bomb Toss), then `x`/`y`/`z`/`heading` be the position data for the target location.

+If the ability purely targets a direction (such as BLU Aqua Breath), then  `x`/`y`/`z` will be the source actor's position, while `heading` is the direction in which the ability was cast.

+Note that the important part is how the ability is *targeted*, not its actual AoE type.
+For example, Pneuma hits everything in a line, as if it were targeting a direction.
+However, it is targeted on an actor, and if said actor moves during the cast, then the cast will "follow" the target.
+Thus, if the ability has a target (and the target is neither the caster nor the environment), then the actual location of the target is a better indication of where it will hit.

 <!-- AUTO-GENERATED-CONTENT:START (logLines:type=StartsUsingExtra&lang=en-US) -->